 Hampton Hawes (1928-1977) was one of the great jazz pianists; fiercely independent, he learned everything, improvisation, technique, harmony, theory, music history, on his own.
 Lester Koenig, who recorded his last album for Contemporary in the late 1970s, was one of his champions as was the great Art Tatum.

 Hawes’ autobiography, Raise Up Off Me, is still one of jazz music’s best.
-So is Anita O’Day’s High Times, Hard Times, as well as Art Pepper’s Straight Life.
-All three books give intimate portraits of the trials and tribulations of jazz life as lived by the musicians.
+Other great jazz books include Anita O’Day’s High Times, Hard Times, drummer Art Taylor’s super-honest jazz interview book Notes and Tones, as well as Art Pepper’s Straight Life.
+And don’t forget Three Wishes by Nica de Koenigswater.
+All these books give intimate portraits of the trials and tribulations of jazz life as lived by the musicians.
 Not some artificial Hollywood film portrayal, like Otto Preminger’s Man with the Golden Arm, with Sinatra playing Frankie Machine, a dope addict jazz drummer (I do like Elmer Berstein’s soundtrack though).

 Hampton Hawes, like O’Day, Pepper, and so many of his generation of jazz musicians, was addicted to heroin.
 Back then you would be put in prison for being a junkie, maybe sent to dry out in a big Lexington, Kentucky hospital where addicts were sent then before hospitals treated the condition.